 Any absence of more than six months will break “continuous residence” and so will departing the UK in certain circumstances.
 These additional triggers for a break in continuous residence are set out in subparagraphs (i) to (v) of paragraph 276A(a), quoted above.
 A break in continuous residence will in effect restart the clock.

 In particular, the person is not allowed more than 18 months outside the UK in total, which is a period of 540 days.
 Days of departure and return do not count towards the total; it is only whole days outside the UK which count.

-The Home Office policy on long residence cases covers some situations which seem to fall outside the rules.
+The Long Residence guidance covers some situations which seem to fall outside the rules.
 For example, the policy states that where there are absences in excess of six months at once or 540 days in total:

 it may be appropriate to exercise discretion over excess absences in compelling or compassionate circumstances, for example where the applicant was prevented from returning to the UK through unavoidable circumstances.